Return to In-Person Instruction

 - Entry, exit, and transition procedures that reduce large group gatherings will be developed for each campus, and this guidance will be provided to staff, students, and parents.

-- FFA will put up signage to encourage social distancing of students, staff, and parents.
+- Faith Family Academy will put up signage to encourage social distancing of students, staff, and parents.

 - Staff will monitor social distancing in the hallways and classrooms.